consbio/mbgl-renderer/README.md

 ## Changes

 Prior to `0.3.1`, there was a significant bug in rendering layers with transparency (#25).

+### 0.4.0

-As of `0.4.0`, rendering now uses floating point zoom levels when `bounds` are provided as inputs.
+-   rendering now uses floating point zoom levels when `bounds` are provided as inputs
+-   downgraded supported version of Node to 8, due to occasional segfaults: https://github.com/mapbox/mapbox-gl-native/issues/12252

 ## Credits